 Playing a greeting in an app (iOS)¶

-In a typical dialog flow, the user gives commands to Alan and Alan replies to the user.
-If necessary, you can let Alan start the dialog.
-For example, Alan can welcome the user and say a few words about the app and its capabilities.
+In a typical dialog flow, the user gives commands to the AI agent and the AI agent replies to the user.
+If necessary, you can let the AI agent start the dialog.
+For example, the AI agent can welcome the user and say a few words about the app and its capabilities.

 In this tutorial, we will make our app greet the user when it is started.
-The Alan button will be automatically activated, Alan will say: Welcome to the Swift tutorial
+The Alan AI button will be automatically activated, the AI agent will say: Welcome to the Swift tutorial

 deactivated.
-To greet the user, we will use the playText() method of the Alan iOS SDK.
+To greet the user, we will use the playText() method of the Alan AI SDK for iOS.

 What you will learn¶